Resize text Large text Regular text | See us on Facebook Follow us on Twitter

 Finding legal information on the Web

-• Use websites that primarily contain information relating to BC or Canada as a whole.
+• Does the information on the site apply to BC or Canada as a whole?

 • Who created the information?

-• Look for who provides the information and what their credentials are, often found under "About us."
-Credible resources include the websites of government, the courts, educational institutions, libraries, bar associations, law societies, non-profits, and public interest law groups.
+• Look for who provides the information and what their credentials are.
+You can usually find this under "About us."
+Credible resources include the government, the courts, educational institutions, libraries, bar associations, law societies, non-profits, and public interest law groups.

-• Legitimate websites will also have a way to contact the organization or webmaster.
-Be careful about providing your e-mail address or other personal information on websites that you don't know.
+• Legitimate websites will also have a way to contact the organization.

 • Is the website accurate and clear?

-• Does the author/provider of the website cite their sources, tell the reader where they got their information, or on what they based their opinions?
+• Does the website cite their sources, tell the reader where they got their information, or on what they based their opinions?

 • Is the information up to date?

-• Most good websites tell you when the information was written or last updated on the site.
-In most fields, anything more than five years old is considered outdated.
+• Most good websites tell you when the information was written or last updated.
+In most legal fields, anything more than five years old is considered outdated.

 • Does the website ask for money?

-• There are many websites of high quality that provide information free of charge.
-Make sure you are not asked to pay any fees or charges.
+• There are many high quality websites that provide their information free of charge.

 • Does the website claim to offer advice?